-- White sugar and light corn syrup.
-For that sweet ooey-gooey peanut coating.
+- Light corn syrup.
+For that ooey-gooey, sweet peanut coating.

 - Salted peanuts.
 Raw peanuts will work as well.
 You could also use roasted peanuts for that extra nutty flavor.
-You may use whole or chopped, depending on your preference.
+Use whole or chopped, depending on your preference.

-- Butter or cooking spray.
-As I said, things are gonna be sticky, so it’s important to butter or spray anything that’s going to touch the candy.
-This includes the bowl, the cookie sheet, and even the spatula.
+- Butter (or cooking spray).
+Things are going to be sticky!
+So, it’s important to butter or spray anything that’s going to touch the candy.
+This includes the bowl, cookie sheet, and spatula.

 - Vanilla extract.
 Ever wonder why we always add vanilla extract to all sorts of dessert recipes?
-Well, because it enhances the flavors of other ingredients, that’s why!
+Because it enhances the flavors of other ingredients!

 - Baking soda.
 Adding baking soda at the very last minute will create bubbles within the candy.
-This is what gives peanut brittle that crisp texture.
+Those bubbles give peanut brittle its crisp texture.

 How to Make Peanut Brittle

-Let the peanut brittle set and cool for 2 hours at room temperature.
+8. Cool, break, and serve.
+Let the peanut brittle cool and harden for 2 hours at room temperature.